 - Fits in with your day: pop ingredients in the slow cooker in the morning before work then enjoy this delicious all-in-one curry in the evening.

-- No need to boil rice: there are potatoes in the curry so you can just serve with naan bread.
+- No need to boil any rice as there are potatoes in the curry so you can just serve it with naan bread.

-- Budget friendly: the addition of potato and peppers make 400 grams of beef stretch to 6 servings.
+- Budget-friendly: the addition of potato and peppers makes 400 grams of beef stretch to 6 servings.
 Plus, slow cooking is very energy efficient.

 - Adaptable: add any number of vegetables you have.

-- Leftovers: tastes even better and sauce thickens the following day.
+- Leftovers: tastes even better and the sauce thickens the following day.

 - Freezer friendly: any leftovers can be frozen for a future cook’s night off!